-LawSafe is owned and operated by LawSafe Systems, LLC, a Michigan limited liability company, and it may be referred to in this Security Policy for ease of reading as “LawSafe,” or “us,” “we,” or “our.”
-Whether you are an owner storing his or her private Documents and Information, a member of any owner’s Circle of Trust, or a Professional that assists such users, you may for ease of reading be referred to as a “user” and sometimes “you” or “your.”
+LawSafe® is owned and operated by LawSafe Systems, LLC, a Michigan limited liability company, and it may be referred to in this Security Policy as “LawSafe,” or “us,” “we,” or “our.”
+Whether you are an owner storing his or her private Documents and Information, a member of any owner’s Circle of Trust, or a Professional that assists such users, you may be referred to as a “user” and sometimes “you” or “your.”
 Your documents, financial or personal information, data, files, records, and images stored in your LawSafe shall be known here as your “Documents and Information.”

 Security as a Prime Concern

 We know storing your Documents and Information online raises concerns about data breaches and security.
 So, we have implemented security measures to protect your Documents and Information from hackers and cyber-attacks.